namitsaxena/gcp-tutorial/GKE.md

   Access the pod in browser: http://localhost:8080/
   ```

   Run a deployment and expose as a LoadBalancer servie do that it gets an external ip to connect to.
-This automatcally creates a load balancer which is also available in Network services -> Load Balancing (and has the two cluster nodes associated with it).
+This automatcally creates a load balancer which is also available in [Network services -> Load Balancing](https://console.cloud.google.com/net-services/loadbalancing/list/loadBalancers) (and has the two cluster nodes associated with it).
 The service is visible both via kubectl and in console kubernetes Engine -> Services and Ingress.
   ```
   # create a deployment
-  kubectl create deployment nginx --image=nginx:latest kg deployments -o yaml kubectl get pods
+  kubectl create deployment nginx --image=nginx:latest

+  # check pods
+  kg deployments -o yaml
+  kubectl get pods